mesoform/postgres-replication/README.md

 To restore a backup from GCS (Google Cloud Storage) set the following variables on the docker compose file (backups can be restored on a MASTER or STANDALONE instance):

       - RESTORE_BACKUP=true                 # Set to true
-      - BACKUP_NAME=ab123c4d56e7-28012021   # To specify the name of the GCS backup to be restored (the name corresponds to the container-date when the backup was taken)
+      - BACKUP_NAME=ab123c4d56e7-28012021   # To specify the name of the GCS backup to be restored (the name corresponds to the <container-id>-<date> -i.e: where/when- the backup was taken)

+The LATEST base backup available will be restored and all existing WAL archives will be applied to it.

-Case example:
+####Case example:

 A database container `ab123c4d56e7` was created on `28012021` and backups were pushed to GCS bucket `gs://postgresql13/wal-g` The created backup named `ab123c4d56e7-28012021` can be restored from the specified GCS bucket name.